Salamanca City Central School District

-Salamanca City Central School District is a New York state public school district that serves the city of Salamanca, NY and surrounding communities.
+Salamanca City Central School District is a New York state public school district that serves the city of Salamanca, New York and surrounding communities.
 It consists of three schools for students grades Pre-Kindergarten through 12: Prospect Elementary School, Seneca Intermediate School, and Salamanca High School.
 Seneca Intermediate and Salamanca High share the same building at 50 Iroquois Drive in the city.

 The district has an enrollment of approximately 1,400 students, with more than 400 each attending Prospect Elementary (Pre-K-3), Seneca Intermediate (4-7), and Salamanca High School (8-12).
 The professional staff consists of approximately 200 teaching and support personnel, 12 administrators and a superintendent.

 Administration

 The district office is located at the main campus building at 50 Iroquois Drive in Salamanca.
 Mark D. Beehler is the current superintendent.